"One who looks outside dreams.

 I see men, women and teens (16 years and older) for individual psychotherapy.
 Sessions are 50 minutes in length and ideally take place on a weekly basis.
 I offer a free 30 minute consultation to see if we're a good fit.

-I provide psycho-social assessments for refugee claimants, as well as H&C and sponsorship submissions.
+I provide psycho-social assessments for refugee claimants and foreign nationals, including humanitarian claims (H&C) and sponsorship submissions.
 The assessment includes an in-depth clinical interview and comprehensive report.
 I accept Legal Aid cases as well.